epoptes/epoptes.org/documentation/global-groups.md

 this, the administrator just needs to create a group named "X-Hidden" and to drag the clients he wants in it.
 The teachers won't be seeing those clients anymore, nor the "X-Hidden" group.
 Multiple hidden groups are also supported, as long as their names start with "X-Hidden".
-Thanks to Rolf-Werner Eilert for sponsoring this feature!